nchenderson/elements-nonpar-stat/docs/01-Introduction.md

   * It is difficult to give a concise, all-encompassing definition, but nonparametric statistics generally refers to statistical methods where there is not a clear parametric component.

+* A more practical definition is that nonparametric statistics refers to flexible statistical procedures where very few assumptions are made regarding the distribution of the data or the form of a regression model.

 * The uses of nonparametric methods in several common statistical contexts are described in Sections \@ref(sec:example-nonpar-tests) - \@ref(sec:example-nonpar-regress2).

 ## Outline of Course {#sec:course-outline}